 And we’re not just talking about sex hormones here; we’re talking about the hormones that directly affect your blood sugar, metabolism, and appetite.
 The things that control your energy and weight.

 Let’s go over a few of the critical links between your hormones and how they affect your energy and weight.
 The links may be stronger than you think.

 Having healthy, happy hormones is all around the “health waves” these days.
 And for good reason!
 Your hormones are part of the master control system of your entire body.

 Hormones are compounds made by one part of the body that are used to communicate with another part.
 For example, insulin is produced in the pancreas.
 When your blood sugar gets too high, insulin is released into the bloodstream.
 Then, it goes to your muscles and other cells to tell them to absorb that sugar out of the blood (and if there is still too much blood sugar, it signals to store it as fat).

-Hormones control not only your blood sugar but also your metabolism and appetite (plus a host of other things).
-And you probably know that having healthy blood sugar, metabolism, and appetite is a foundation for your optimal energy and weight.
+Hormones control not only your blood sugar, but also your metabolism and appetite (plus many other things).
+And you probably know that healthy blood sugar, metabolism, and appetite are a foundation for your optimal energy and weight.